a-lud/sea-snake-selection/annotation/README.md

 *README* acts as a guide to the annotation process, showing generalised command calls for reader.

-As a reminder, the snakes that we annotated include:
+The *de novo* annotated snakes include:

 - *Hydrophis major* - New to this study.
-- *Hydrophis elegans* - New to this study.
 - *Hydrophis curtus* - Previously published ([Li et al., 2021](https://academic.oup.com/mbe/article/38/11/4867/6329831)) but no NCBI annotation available.